OrchardCMS/OrchardDoc/Documentation/Adding-admin-menu-items.markdown

 This will result in a single item being added to the admin menu.

 #Adding submenu items
+By adding more .Add statements nested in the parent menu, we can generate a second menu level

         public void GetNavigation(NavigationBuilder builder) {
             builder